openhab/openhab-addons/addons/binding/org.openhab.binding.enocean/README.md

 Furthermore following supporting EEP family is available too: A5-11, types 0x03 (rollershutter position status) and 0x04 (extended light status).

-A `rockerSwitch` is used to receive message from a physical EnOcean Rocker Switch.
+A `rockerSwitch` is used to receive messages from a physical EnOcean Rocker Switch.
 A `classicDevice` is used to for older EnOcean devices which react only on rocker switch messages (like Opus GN-A-R12V-SR-4).
-As these devices do not send their current status, you have to bind additional rockerSwitches to your items.
+As these devices do not send their current status, you have to add additional listener channels for each physical Rocker Switch to your thing.
 In this way you can still sync your item status with the physical status of your device whenever it gets modified by a physical rocker switch.
+The classic device simulates a physical Rocker Switch.
+Per default the classic device uses the channel A of the simulated rocker switch.
+If you want to use channel B you have to use virtualRockerswitchB in conjunction with rules to send commands.

 ## Pairing